 Location: Wolgan Valley

 Please note!
-Newnes Campground is currently closed due to a landslide at Wolgan Gap.
+Newnes Campground is now a walk-in-only camp due to Wolgan Road collapsing and ongoing landslide risks at Wolgan Gap.
+The hike in is about 10km.
 Please check the NPWS website for current updates.

-Far enough from Sydney that you’ll be away from the day-trippers, but close enough for an after-work overnighter.
+Far enough from Sydney that you’ll be away from the day-trippers, but close enough for an after-work overnighter surrounded by natural beauty.

 This free camping spot is also a perfect home base for checking out the nearby Glow Worm Tunnels or Newnes Industrial Ruins walk.